 IGUS Joint bearings on the corners for smooth movement during quad gantry levelling.

 ZLC has 520x520x550 external dimensions.
-I used M8 dampers by Misumi to let you adjust it to sit properly on the surface you placed it.
+We used M8 dampers by Misumi to let you adjust it to sit properly on the surface you placed it.
 An uneven surface will cause unwanted vibrations, with height-adjustable dampers you will be able to level your printer as supposed on any surface.

-I finally found a manufacturer who is capable of manufacturing high-precision aluminium plates.
+We finally found a manufacturer who is capable of manufacturing high-precision aluminium plates.
 This company is also manufacturing aluminium plates and discs for world-renowned electronic brands.

 The plate offers very low tolerances which are below your printer’s Auto Bed Leveling limits.
 It comes with custom shaped magnetic base and a two-sided spring steel sheet, one side textured one side smooth.